Lactate Dehydrogenase (LDH) Isoenzymes Test

 Why is the LDH isoenzymes test performed?

-To diagnose and monitor various conditions, including tissue damage and cancer.
+To help diagnose and monitor various conditions, including tissue damage, cancer, and liver disease.

 If you have any feedback, please get in touch.